pramberg/NeatMetadata/README.md

 # Blueprint Property Extensions
-Extension to blueprint properties to allow various metadata to be used that is otherwise only available in C++.
+Editor extension to allow various metadata to be used in Blueprints that is otherwise only available in C++.

 ## Supported Metadata
 ### Edit Conditions